openjdk/guide/src/index.md

 ### 3. Find a sponsor

 Socializing your change on the mailing lists also prevents the surprise that would otherwise make the community choke on their morning coffee when they see a huge patch in a new, unknown PR.
-As a new developer in the community you'll need to make a few friends that agrees with your change.
-There are many good reasons to make friends, but the one relevant here is that for your first changes you'll need a sponsor to approve your work.
-This is in addition to the reviewers (but can be the same person).
-The sponsor takes on a larger responsibility for your change than the reviewers, and may need to defend the change in case of later problems.
-For this reason it's important that the sponsor understands all the details of your proposed change.
+As a new developer in the community you'll need to make a few friends that agree with your change.
+There are many good reasons to make friends, but the one relevant here is that for your first changes you'll need a sponsor to facilitate the integration of your work.
+The sponsor will perform any number of administrative tasks like JBS updates, additional testing, etc. It's usual for a sponsor to also be a reviewer of a change and thus familiar with it, but it's not a requirement.
 Making people choke on their morning coffee isn't the way to make friends.

 ### 4. Create a tracking issue in JBS